DenisKusakin/sling-react/README.md

 There are some projects which tries to bring modern frontend libraries into AEM like [aem-react](https://github.com/sinnerschrader/aem-react) which allows you to use React along with other components which is really good for existing projects since they could involve React components into their code but it is still too AEM specific.

-Backend developers have their own disadvantages in AEM component model, among them: developer have to deal with HTML frequently, it is hard to reuse components and dialogs.
+Backend developers have their own disadvantages in AEM component model, among them: developer have to deal with HTML frequently, it is hard to reuse components.

 This project use another approach for bringing modern frontend into AEM.
 The approach is rather trivial, actually.
 The idea is to separate frontend and backend development as much as possible.
 The goal is to provide frontend developers with following features: